Mountain View, California: Downtown

 Mountain View has a pedestrian-friendly downtown centered on Castro Street.
-The downtown area consists of the seven blocks of Castro Street from the Downtown Mountain View Station transit center in the north to the intersection with El Camino Real in the south.
+The downtown area consists of the seven blocks of Castro Street from the Mountain View station transit center in the north to the intersection with El Camino Real in the south.
 The transit center links the Caltrain commuter rail and Santa Clara Valley Transportation Authority (VTA) light rail and bus systems.

 Four blocks with a concentration of restaurants, cafes, and shops extend south from the downtown station.
 The Michelin Guide-starred restaurant Chez TJ is located a block from Castro Street on Villa Street.
-Tied House, located next door, was one of the first brewpubs in the Bay Area, and was a popular stop in downtown until it closed in 2019.

 The core of downtown is the plaza shared by City Hall, the Mountain View Center for the Performing Arts (MVCPA) and the Mountain View Public Library.
 The plaza is used for many community gatherings and events, and features a collection of public art.
 Peninsula Youth Theatre and TheatreWorks are among the home companies of the MVCPA.
 The City Hall and MVCPA complex, designed by William Turnbull of San Francisco, opened in 1991.
 Behind those buildings is Pioneer Park, formerly the site of Mountain View's first cemetery.

 The Mountain View Police Department is located two blocks away from Castro Street on Villa Street.